Siddhartha1193/portfolio/README.md

 ### 1. Install Node JS and npm
 * Checking your version of npm and Node.js
-To see if you already have Node.js and npm installed and check the installed version, run the following commands:
+To see if Node.js and npm have already been installed and check the installed version, run the following commands:

 `node -v`

 `npm -v`

 ### Using a Node version manager to install Node.js and npm
-Node version managers allow you to install and switch between multiple versions of Node.js and npm on your system so you can test your applications on multiple versions of npm to ensure they work for users on different versions.
+Node version managers allow installation and switching between multiple versions of Node.js and npm on the system so applications can be tested on multiple versions of npm to ensure they work for users on different versions.

 #### OSX or Linux Node version managers
 * [nvm](https://github.com/creationix/nvm)